ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/bulk_download.rst

 JSON Bulk Reports
 """""""""""""""""

-To retrieve a JSON report for an owner, execute the query below, and include the Owner to be queried.
+To retrieve a JSON report for an Owner, execute the query below, and include the Owner to be queried.
 The API will return the latest version of the JSON report with a content-type header of "application/json."
 The output is very similar to that returned by the Indicators Collection (e.g., in /v2/indicators), with the addition of Attributes and Tags where relevant.

 .. code::

     GET /v2/indicators/bulk/json?owner=Demo+Customer+Community

-.. note:: In order to retrieve a JSON report for an owner, the owner must have JSON Report publication enabled.
+.. note:: In order to retrieve a JSON report for an Owner, the Owner must have JSON Report publication enabled.

 Retrieving Bulk Reports JSON Response: